By age 80, more than half of U.S. citizens have cataracts, according to Prevent Blindness America.

 Your doctor may ask you to wear an eye patch for a few days after your surgery for protection.

 Wearing a protective shield while you sleep may be recommended by your surgeon.

 Your doctor may restrict your activity on the day of surgery to allow the eye to rest and recover.
-However, TV watching, reading and other non-vigorous activity may be fine within a day or two of the procedure.
+However, TV watching, reading, and other non-vigorous activities may be fine within a day or two of the procedure.

 How do you wash your hair after cataract surgery?

 Do not wash your hair until the day after surgery and avoid getting water, soap, and other non-sterile matter into your eye for several days.
 However, you may shower and wash your hair as soon as the day after your surgery.
 Just be sure to keep your eyes closed during hair and face washing to avoid getting product in the treated eye.

 Most patients can travel within one day after surgery, however, it’s recommended that post-surgical follow-up appointments are completed with the surgeon before leaving the area.